xichen1/huxpro.github.io/_posts/2020-04-11-Intro-Graph.md

 The in-degree of a vertex y is the number of edge to y.

 Directed handshaking lemma: in a digraph, the sum of all in-degrees equals to the sum of all out-degrees.

+### Edge estimates

+Let G be a simple graph on n vertices.
+If G has k components, then G has at least n-k edges, and at most $$(n-k)(n-k+1)/2$$ edges.

+Use math induction, to prove for any k, ... is true.

+To prove m >= n - k,

+Special case: m = 0, then G null graph, k = n.
+Then m >= n-k (0 >= 0).

+Induction step: m > 0: remove an edge.
+The remaining graph has n vertices, m - 1 edges and either k or k + 1 components.
+If k components, then by hypothesis m - 1 >= n - k, so m >= n - k + 1 >= n-k, so m >= n-k+1 >= n-k.
+If k + 1 components, then by hypothesis m - 1 >= n - (k+1), so m >= n - k.

+To prove m <= (n-k)(n-k+1)/2,

+We first claim to get the greatest number of edges, we need one huge component and k - 1 isolated vertices.
+Then the single component has n - (k - 1) vertices.

+So in the huge component, since there are n - (k - 1) vertices, the max number of edge in it is for each vertex there are n - (k - 1) - 1 = n - k edges.
+So in total there are (n-k)(n-(k-1))/2 edges.

+#### A corollary

+If a simple graph on n vertices has more than (n-1)(n-2)/2 edges, then it is connected.

+### Hamiltonian graph

+A graph G is called Hamiltonian if it has a hamilton cycle, i.e. a cycle passing through each vertex

+Euler path: closed trail passing through each edge exactly once.
+Hamilton: closed trail passing through each vertex exactly once (excluding the trivial trail).

+To determin if a graph is hamiltonian is a NP-complete problem.

+#### Sufficient conditions for hamiltonicity
+Theorem1: If G is a simple graph with n >= 3 vertices and if deg(v) >= n/2 for each vertex v, then G is G is hamiltonian.
+Theorem2: If G is a simple graph with n >= 3 vertices and if deg(v) + deg(w) >= n whenever v and w are non-adjacent vertices, then G is Hamiltonian.

+Proof: G not Hamiltonian => deg(v) + deg(w) < n
+Add edges one by one without making G Hamiltonian and with making it into a hamiltonian path, till you get a graph H where adding any edge makes H Ham..

+In H, there is a non-closed Hamiltonian path: v1-v2-...-vi-1-vi-...vn-1-vn through all vertices of H, with v1 and vn not adjacent.
+We will show: deg(v1) + deg(vn) < n.
+To prove v1 and vn are not adjacent:
+-- H cannot contain both edges vi-1vn and viv1, since then it will become a Hamilton cycle.
+So for each i such that vi is adjacent to vn, vi-1 is not adjacent to v1.